 Well, not everything went according to plan and I ended up spending much longer in Chamonix than anticipated.
 Luckily for me, I’d packed all the right stuff regardless since visiting Chamonix and hiking the TMB have many similar requirements.

-(This post was originally written in June 2020 but has been updated for 2022.)
+(This post was originally published in June 2020 but has been updated for 2023.)

 At the bottom of this post is a printable packing list for you to keep.
 It covers what to wear from top to bottom, which shoes are best, what outdoor gear to pack, and all the other things you’ll need to bring to Chamonix, but check back to this post for all the details.

 Having spent as much time in the area as I did doing so many awesome Chamonix activities, I can now give you great advice on what to pack for Chamonix in the summer.

 Check out this graph of Chamonix’s average annual temperatures (in Fahrenheit).
 As you can see, Chamonix in the summer is warm during the day and cool at night.

 Chamonix in the summer is indeed an ideal alpine escape but, just because it’s July or August, don’t expect intense summer heat and humidity or warm temperatures at night.
 What the graph doesn’t show you is how Chamonix is warm during the day in the sun but still cool in the shade.

 The graph above shows average monthly sunshine with July coming out the clear winner.